A Phase 1 dose escalation and expansion study evaluating safety, tolerability and

 - Total serum bilirubin less than or equal to 0.5 x ULN unless the patient has

 - Aspartate and alanine aminotransferase (AST and ALT) less than or equal to 2.5 x

-- Alkaline phosphatase less than or equal to 2.5 x ULN

-(less than or equal to 5 x ULN
+- Alkaline phosphatase less than or equal 2.5 x ULN less than or equal to 5 x ULN

 in case of bone metastasis).

 per the Investigator and approval for patient inclusion after agreement from sponsor.

 childbearing potential) negative at screening.

 for at least 12 consecutive months with no alternative pathological or

 - Have undergone a documented hysterectomy and/or bilateral oophorectomy;

 14. Evidence of a personally signed and dated informed consent document indicating that

 the patient has been informed of all pertinent aspects of the study.

-- Willing and able to comply with scheduled visits, treatment plan, laboratory tests,
+15. Willing and able to comply with scheduled visits, treatment plan, laboratory tests,

 and other procedures.

 3. Patients with a history of CNS metastases or cord compression.

-- Patients with advanced/metastatic, symptomatic, visceral spread, that are at risk of
+5. Patients with advanced/metastatic, symptomatic, visceral spread, that are at risk of

 life threatening complications in the short term (including patients with massive